We Hate to Waste logo

 Exploring New York City’s Historic Meatpacking District with Jacquie Ottman

-Today, via live and online talks and in-person guided walking tours, I share the intertwined history of the Meatpacking District, which embodies 400 years of NYC history, and my family’s firm.
-All amply illustrated by rare, archived images and numerous anecdotes passed down from previous generations of family members.
+Today, via my book, talks and in-person guided walking tours, I share the intertwined history of New York City’s meatpacking district — an area that embodies 400 years of NYC history — and my family’s firm.
+All amply illustrated by rare, archived images and numerous anecdotes passed down from five generations of family members.

-LINK to View More 2022 Images of NYC’S Historic Meatpacking District by Klaus-Peter Statz
+Images of NYC’S Historic Meatpacking District by Klaus-Peter Statz (2022)

 R & L Restaurant, later Florent, NYC's Historic Meatpacking District, July 9, 2022 Image: Klaus-Peter Statz